 History of present illness should assess the location, duration, and severity of pain and whether it is constant or intermittent.
 If intermittent, it is important to determine whether it is random or occurs mainly with swallowing or jaw movement.
 Important associated symptoms include ear drainage, hearing loss, and sore throat.
 The patient should be asked about any attempts at cleaning the ear canal (eg, with cotton swab) or other recent instrumentation, foreign bodies, recent air travel or scuba diving, and swimming or other recurrent water exposure to ears.

 Review of systems should ask about symptoms of chronic illness, such as weight loss and fevers.

 Past medical history should ask about known diabetes or other immunocompromised state, previous ear disorders (particularly infections), and amount and duration of tobacco and alcohol use.

 Examination focuses on the ears, nose, and throat.

 The pinna and area over the mastoid process should be inspected for redness and swelling.
-The ear canal should be examined for redness, discharge, cerumen or foreign body, and any other lesions.
+The pinna is gently tugged; significant pain exacerbation with tugging suggests otitis externa.
+The ear canal should be examined for redness, discharge, swelling, cerumen or foreign body, and any other lesions.
 The TM should be examined for redness, perforation, and signs of middle ear fluid collection (eg, bulging, distortion, change in normal light reflex).
-A brief bedside test of hearing (see Hearing Loss: Evaluation of Hearing Loss) should be conducted.
+A brief bedside test of hearing (see Testing) should be conducted.